voodooattack/e2d/readme.md

 //or draw the image from a source within the image (this is hard to optimize for the browser and may be slow) var imgSourceSize = drawImage(img, sx, sy, sWidth, sHeight, x, y, width, height);
 ```

+Using `fillImage` uses a fill pattern and `ctx.fillStyle` to fill a rectangle.
+In chrome, it is more performant to fill a rectangle with a pattern when dealing with large images.
+If `drawImage` is too slow in chrome, try `fillImage` as a drop in replacement to see if it speeds up your app.

 __Canvas.js__